Just thought I’d write about a few weeds found here commonly in the base rich soils of Walsall gardens!

 I do feel a bit guilty doing my day-job at people’s gardens, tidying up their patch!
 Especially when I need to remove weeds out of their borders.
 Sometimes I apologize to the weed in question, taking it away, as it could possibly be a food source of insects and other creatures!

-It is not so bad when I have to put other plants in their place or if I have to take out really damaging weeds such as Goosegrass (Galium aparine) or Bindweed (Calystegia spp.) totally swamping ornamental plants.
+It is not so bad when I have to put other plants in their place or if I have to take out really damaging weeds such as Goosegrass (Galium aparine) or Bindweed (Calystegia spp.) which are totally swamping ornamental plants.

 Yes: it does have a ferocious creeping root-stock, so can cover quite a large area, but it is actually a nice addition to other more bold garden plants such as the Geraniums or deciduous shrubs!
 It is pollinated by small flies and the small club-shaped fruits have hooked bristles which are easily dispersed by us or on a pet’s coat wandering through the vegetation.

 I always find plenty of Broad-leaved Willowherb (Epilobium montanum) with small pink flowers and interesting twisted seed capsules in winter when the seed have long gone, its little parachutes blown away by the wind.
-It gets pollinated by insects or can also be self-pollinated.
+Several similar species occur with slight different anatomy.